Common VoIP Problems and How to Fix Them

 Do you know the speed of your internet uploads and downloads?
-Our Dash Phone System can only work well within a network that has enough bandwidth to support your calls.
+Our Business Phone System can only work well within a network that has enough bandwidth to support your calls.

 It may sound like a tangential fix, but clearing malware from your office computers may help your situation.

 Computer viruses can drain system resources and eat into your available bandwidth.
 If you have an anti-virus program installed on your network’s computers, update their databases and run a thorough scan to help clear out any junk in the system.

 VoIP problems like choppy audio occur typically because the resources needed to create a smooth conversation are interrupted by other services.
 Malware runs without your knowledge and may be using those resources when you need them most.